-'Sit right down.
-Have a cigarette or a cigar.'
+"Sit right down.
+Have a cigarette or a cigar."
 He walked around the room quickly, ringing bells.
-'I'll have something to drink for you in just a minute.'
+"I'll have something to drink for you in just a minute."

-He was profoundly affected by the fact that Tom was there.
+He was uneasy because Tom was there.
 But he would be uneasy anyhow until he had given them something, realizing in a vague way that that was all they came for.
-Mr Sloane wanted nothing.
+Mr. Sloane wanted nothing.
 A lemonade?
-No, thanks.
+No thanks.
 A little champagne?
-Nothing at all, thanks...
-I'm sorry - 'Did you have a nice ride?'
+Nothing at all, thanks.
+I'm sorry-

+"Did you have a nice ride?"

-'Very good roads around here.'
+"Very good roads around here."

-'I suppose the automobiles - '
+"I suppose the automobiles-"

+"Yeah."

+Gatsby turned to Tom who had accepted the introduction as a stranger.